 "For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places.
-Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand. . . . praying always with all prayer and supplication in the Spirit, being watchful to this end with all perseverance and supplication for all the saints."
-Eph.
-6:12, 13, 18
+Therefore take up the whole armor of God, that you may be able to withstand in the evil day, None but those who have fortified the mind with the truths of the Bible will stand through the last great conflict."
+The Great Controversy, p.
+593